 Invading the Connecticut River: The Spread of Hydrilla

-A mini-documentary about an invasive species called Hydrilla that has spread throughout the Connecticut River.
+A documentary short about an invasive species called Hydrilla that has spread throughout the Connecticut River.
 The film was produced in partnership with the nonprofit CT Resource Conservation and Development to educate the general public and local legislators about the scope of the Hydrilla problem in Connecticut.

-The film was screened at the Lower CT River Valley Council of Governments in conjunction with a new bill, CT HB05626, which proposes a management plan to eradicate Hydrilla from the state waterways.
+The film was screened at the Lower CT River Valley Council of Governments in conjunction with a new bill to help manage and eradicate Hydrilla from the state waterways.

 Crosscourt Cultures: The Joseph Oyebog Story